L1-Penalized Quantile Regression in High-Dimensional Sparse Models: The Estimator, the Penalty Level, and Overview of Rate Results

-In high-dimensional settings, particularly when $p \geq n$, ordinary quantile regression is generally not consistent, which motivates the use of penalization in order to remove all, or at least nearly all, regressors whose population coefficients are zero, thereby possibly restoring consistency.
-A penalization that has been proven to be quite useful in least squares settings is the $\ell_1$-penalty leading to the Lasso estimator \cite{T1996}.
+In high-dimensional settings, particularly when $p \geq n$, ordinary quantile regression is generally inconsistent, which motivates the use of penalization in order to remove all, or at least nearly all, regressors whose population coefficients are zero, thereby possibly restoring consistency.
+A penalization that has proven quite useful in least squares settings is the $\ell_1$-penalty leading to the Lasso estimator \cite{T1996}.